-Employability Accessibility Accountability Affordability Competencies are designed by employers Flexible options for students Value clear to students No fees for students Ensuring students possess competencies, knowledge and skills needed to advance in the workplace.
-Ensuring students possess with a flexible academic schedule designed to advance in the Using technology with a flexible academic schedule designed to address Increasing access for adult students who seek to maximize their personal and professional potential.
+Employability Accessibility Accountability Affordability Competencies can be designed by employers Flexible options for students Value clear to students No fees for students Ensuring students possess knowledge and skills needed to advance in the workplace.
+Using technology with a flexible academic schedule designed to smooth over the challenges of attending classes.
+Replacing grades with demonstrated mastery of a defined set of skills.
+Increasing access for adult students who seek to maximize their personal and professional potential.